ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/syntax.md

 ## Exploring Behavior

-Three CFML instructions we will use in this tutorial are `cfset`, `cfoutput`, and `cfdump`. `cfset` is used to create a variable and assign it a value.
+Three CFML instructions we will use in this section are `cfset`, `cfoutput`, and `cfdump`. `cfset` is used to create a variable and assign it a value.
 Also `cfset` is used to call methods. `cfoutput` displays a variable's value. `cfdump` is used to display the contents of simple and complex variables, objects, components, user-defined functions, and other elements.

 We might have a file named _myprogram.cfm_ and _Sample.cfc_ like this: